alexogeny/freckles/README.md

   helper aliases like `git fs`/`git rb`, and the shared SSH/GPG material used by [git identity concierge](docs/git-identity-concierge.md)
 - provisions Firefox with enterprise policies, curated defaults, and add-ons
-- installs 1Password, Slack, Spotify, and the 1Password CLI directly from their upstream repositories
+- installs 1Password, Slack, Spotify, Docker Engine (with Compose), and the 1Password CLI directly from their upstream repositories
 - syncs the freckles shell helpers such as the fuzzy `nn` navigator and keeps the workstation ready for daily development